 The sites are just clearings with no furnishings; there are no picnic tables, and there’s one shared food locker for the entire camp (except site 8, which for some reason gets its own locker).
-There’s one outhouse and no water.
+There’s one outhouse, and no water is provided.
 Campfires are unfortunately no longer allowed, and the fire rings have been removed.

 Like most lowland redwood camps, there are a lot of mosquitoes in the summer; bring lots of picaridin.

 The camp is first-come, first-served; you have to get a permit and pay the $10.00 fee at the entrance to Memorial County Park.
 It rarely fills up.
 The camp is only open in summer.

 Site 5 is very open and has a bit of a view of Butano Ridge, and is the best site overall.
 Sites 1 and 8 are in clusters of small redwoods; site 8 is the nicer of the two since it’s bigger (it looks like a double-size site) and brighter.
 The other sites aren’t in the redwoods.